Eniola Aluko

 Want to book Wade Davis as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-In this keynote, Wade Davis explores the profound wisdom embedded in traditional cultures around the world.
-Drawing from his global journeys and work with Indigenous communities, Davis argues that ancient knowledge systems offer critical insights into sustainability, spirituality, and community resilience.
-Attendees will leave with a deeper understanding of why cultural diversity is as vital as biodiversity, and how safeguarding both is essential for our shared future.
+In this signature keynote, Wade Davis explores the deep wisdom held in traditional cultures around the planet.
+Drawing on decades of work with Indigenous communities across the Amazon, the Andes, and beyond, he argues that ancient knowledge systems offer urgent lessons for sustainability, spirituality, and resilient leadership.
+Audiences leave with a richer understanding of why cultural diversity is as critical as biological diversity, and why the wisdom of other ways of being matters now.

-This keynote traces Wade Davis’s journey along Colombia’s Magdalena River, a symbolic lifeline that mirrors the country's tumultuous past and hopeful future.
-Through powerful storytelling, Davis delves into the intersection of ecology, conflict, and reconciliation, offering a rare and inspiring perspective on how landscapes can heal, unify, and inspire nations.
+Following his book Magdalena: River of Dreams, this keynote traces Wade Davis's voyage along Colombia's most symbolic river, a lifeline that mirrors the country's tumultuous past and hopeful future.
+Through vivid storytelling, Davis explores how ecology, conflict, and reconciliation come together along a single waterway.
+Audiences gain a rare perspective on how landscapes can heal communities, unify nations, and inspire renewal.

 Beyond religion lies the real battleground: land, memory, and competing truths.
-Wade Davis unpacks the Israeli-Palestinian conflict as a clash of historical narratives, showing how identity, loss, and myth shape a struggle where peace remains elusive.
+In this keynote, Wade Davis unpacks the Israeli-Palestinian conflict as a clash of historical narratives.
+He shows how identity, loss, and myth shape a struggle in which peace remains elusive, and gives audiences a richer framework for understanding one of the most consequential conflicts of our era.

 | Basic Data Protection Information | |